Websites for Therapists - The Ultimate Planning Guide

 Buy a domain name.
 Believe it or not, many people leave this part to the last minute and then delay the process of building a website, because the domain name they wanted is not available.
 Don't delay this process, if you have come up with a name for your private practice, make sure you buy a domain name right away.
 On average, your investment for an available domain name is $11.99, but if you find that the domain name you want is only available for sale by another person, you might end up paying hundreds of dollars.
 There are many places where you can buy your domain name, but I mostly use namecheap.com for my domain name purchases (and I have a few).
 It's convenient, very straightforward and the website has a nice interface that makes it very easy to use, even for non-tech people like us.

-Be honest with your self and decide who will build your website.
-At this day and age, when we have so many user-friendly website builders out there, it's very enticing to want to save your money and build your own website.
+Be honest with yourself and decide who will build your website.
+In this day and age, when we have so many user-friendly website builders out there, it's very enticing to want to save your money and build your own website.
 And I am not saying that you can't do it, because you probably can.
-There are very inexpensive website builders like Wix, Squarespace, Google website builder, Wordpress, etc. Some are easier to use than others and you will definitely be able to create your own website with these tools.
+There are very inexpensive website builders like Wix, Elementor, Google website builder, WordPress, etc. Some are easier to use than others and you will definitely be able to create your own website with these tools.
+If you choose to build your website on WordPress, you will need to choose a hosting provider.
+Here's a comprehensive list of the best hosting providers for 2022.
 But I want you to be realistic and understand that you will still have to invest in this.
 Maybe not as much money, but a lot of your time.
 Good websites are not built in a day or two.
-They require thinking, planning, research, content development and design time.
+They require thinking, planning, research, content development, and design time.
 And after that, you will need to work on your SEO to make sure that your website actually appears in search results.
 If you are up for the challenge and you want to learn everything about building your website then you should definitely go ahead and work on it yourself.
 But if you want to use your time wisely and make sure that your website functions as a robust marketing tool, you should outsource the website building task to professionals.
 You can use companies like Brighter Vision or InSession that specialize in building websites for therapists specifically.
 Both companies will help you create a professional-looking website with booking features and will work with you on your SEO strategy.
 With InSession you could even add additional features like a video for teletherapy and payment features.
 Both services are HIPAA compliant so you will not run the risk of compromising your practice.

 Building a website for your private practice becomes much less intimidating and scary when you know what you are getting into.
 These steps will help you prepare yourself and not go blindly into this process.
 And if you opt to work with a professional, this guide will help you communicate your expectations in a much clearer way and get the website that you want much faster.